john-baxter/bank-tech-test/README.md

 ### developing the MVP further
 After the initial three functinalities, I will begin to add the datestamps to the transactions ann think about how to print the statement.

+next:
+start to describe setting the project up.

+## project setup
+The code for this project will be written in Ruby and tested using Rspec. after setting up the project directory, run the command `$ rspec --init` from the terminal.